kkKaan/programmable-shaders-ceng477-hw3/README.md

 ./main
 ```

-Ensure the build process is performed on a system compatible with the dependencies, such as Inek machines for METU students.
+Ensure the build process is performed on a system compatible with the dependencies.

 ## Controls